The BURDEN of truth lies with you.

 How it Works

-Let’s see how this looks in a few real-world examples, pulled straight from the headlines.
+Let’s see how this looks in a few real-world examples, pulled straight from some old headlines.

 FACT #1: Donald Trump said that grabbed women by the pussy.